 John Reganold, Wash State University, Dept of Argon, Pullman WA.,

 Bill Leibhart, UCD Sustainable Agriculture and Research Program , Davis, Ca.

 Ron Kroese, Land Stewardship Project, Marine, Minnesota.

-It seems that almost without exception every organization represented at that Esalen Congress subsequently supported Allan Yeomans’ concept of combating global warming by the enhancement of the fertility of the worlds agricultural soils.
+It now seems that almost without exception, every organization represented at that Esalen Congress subsequently supported Allan Yeomans’ concept of combating global warming by the enhancement of the fertility of the worlds agricultural soils.

 The journal stated —